techmateTristan/inventory-control/design_specifications.md

 These specifications are derived from a spreadsheet that currently works as an inventory, with some additions

+> Data is like garbage - you'd better know what you're going to do with it before you collect it

 ## Item CLasses

 - Stationery